falcosecurity/falco-website/content/en/blog/tracing-system-calls-using-ebpf-part-2/index.md

 ## Conclusion

-In this two-part exploration of **Tracing System Calls Using eBPF**, we've embarked on a fascinating journey through the inner workings of this powerful technology. `Part 1` laid the foundation by introducing us to the fundamentals of eBPF and its predecessor, BPF, shedding light on their evolution and significance in modern cloud-native environments.
+In this two-part exploration of **Tracing System Calls Using eBPF**, we've embarked on a fascinating journey through the inner workings of this powerful technology. `Part 1` laid the foundation by introducing us to the fundamentals of eBPF and its predecessor, BPF, shedding light on their evolution and significance in modern cloud native environments.
 We uncovered how eBPF's safety, performance, and observability advantages empower us to trace system calls with unmatched efficiency.

 In `Part 2`, we took our understanding to new heights.
 We delved into the world of `Uprobes` and `Uretprobes`, showcasing how they enable seamless instrumentation and monitoring of user-space applications.
 We then ventured into `Kprobes` and `Kretprobes`, unlocking the ability to dynamically trace and debug kernel functions.
 Armed with these advanced techniques, we gained valuable insights into system behavior, performance analysis, and even the detection of potential malicious activity.